jxzhangjhu/jxzhangjhu.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
  -->

-**Research:** As an AI researcher, I am focused on developing reliable and robust methods for modeling, analyzing and generting complex data ranging from vision and language.
-My interest span multiple areas, including reliabile and robust AI, generative AI, uncertainty quantification, and AI for Science.
+**Research:** As an AI researcher, I am passionate about building AGI capability and assisting humans in real-world tasks ranging from vision and language.
+My interest span multiple areas, including reliabile and robust AI, generative models (LLMs and diffusion models), uncertainty quantification, and AI for Science.

 **Previously:** I was a Research Staff in Computer Science and Mathematics Dvision at [Oak Ridge National Laboratory](https://www.ornl.gov/), [US Department of Energy (DOE)](https://www.energy.gov/).
-I received my Ph.D. from [Johns Hopkins University](https://www.jhu.edu/).
+I received my Ph.D. from [Johns Hopkins University](https://www.jhu.edu/) in 2018.

+I have published 50+ peer-review journal/conference papers, and 35+ first-author papers, including several top-tier AI conferences, e.g., NeurIPS, CVPR, EMNLP, AAAI, AISTATS, UAI, etc.

+I was invited to be a reviewer or PC member: NeurIPS 2020-2023, ICML 2021-2023, ICLR 2021-2024, AISTATS 2021-2023, CVPR 2022, ECCV 2022, ICASSP 2023, SIAM SDM 2023, KDD 2023, WACV 2023, etc.

+*I'm always looking for highly motivated Ph.D. students to work with me for research internship positions.
+Please feel free to email me (jxzhangai@gmail.com) with your CV if interested.*

 <!--
  I study interpretable human-AI interaction for computer vision and machine autonomy.
 I am also interested in understanding various human-centric properties of current AI models beyond their accuracy, such as <a href="http://cnnlocalization.csail.mit.edu/">explainability</a>, <a href="http://netdissect.csail.mit.edu/">interpretability</a>, <a href="https://genforce.github.io/higan/">steerability</a>, <a href="https://metadriverse.github.io/metadrive/">generalization</a>, and <a href="https://decisionforce.github.io/HACO/">safety</a>.
 Some of the earlier works I co-authored are <a href="http://cnnlocalization.csail.mit.edu/">Class Activation Mapping (CAM)</a>, <a href="http://places2.csail.mit.edu/">Places</a>, <a href="https://groups.csail.mit.edu/vision/datasets/ADE20K/">ADE20K</a>, <a href="http://netdissect.csail.mit.edu/">Network Dissection</a>.